michihodges/webpack-final-touches/README.md

 ```
 npm run build-dev
 ```
-Press OK on the 'I exist!' alert.</br>
-Enter Picard, Janeway, Kirk, Archer or Georgiou in the input field and click the submit button.</br>
-Note that if spelt incorrectly or if anything else is entered no alert will pop up.</br>
-Press OK on the 'Welcome, Captain!' alert.</br>
-Stop the Webpack Dev Server with `control + C`:
+Press OK on the 'I exist!' alert.
+Enter Picard, Janeway, Kirk, Archer or Georgiou in the input field and click the submit button.
+Note that if spelt incorrectly or if anything else is entered no alert will pop up.
+Press OK on the 'Welcome, Captain!' alert.
+Testing is finished and stop the Webpack Dev Server with `control + C`:
 ```
 control + C
 ```